 If you’re currently living in a place with extra space for another person to live, try getting a roommate.
 You can ask friends and family if they know anyone.
 If not, I’ve met some of the most incredible people by finding them online and we ended up being great roommates!

 Have an extra spare room that’s just housing some old exercise equipment and boxes?
 If you don’t want a full-time roommate, try cleaning up the space and rent it out to guests!
 You could be making some real money renting out your room on AirBnB to people just traveling through the area.

 This is a GREAT way to test out being a landlord too if you’re thinking of buying a rental property in the future.

 46. Rent Books, DVDs, Music, and More at the Library

 Even if I won the lottery tomorrow, I would keep using the library.
 It’s such a cool space and they have a wide variety of obscure books, magazines and more – all for you to use free of charge!

 You can also download free audiobooks if your library is on the Overdrive app.
 I LOVE this app and when I’m in my intense “audio months” (I go through phases) I listen constantly.
-If you have a smaller library, you can still get 2 free audiobooks when you sign up for Audible.
+If you have a smaller library that won’t have access to this, you can get some pretty great audiobook subscriptions as well.

 47. Cancel Monthly Subscriptions Wherever Possible